material-motion/material-motion/specifications/expressions.md

     expression = Tween()

 Motion expressions begin with a family.
-A family is an instance of an object.

-Families have **term functions**.
-A term function initiates the description of plans.
+An instance of a Family is created by the user to start a motion expression.
+A family does not intrinsically define any plans.

-**Scope**: The purpose of a family object is to define a lexical scope for a particular set of terms.
+The purpose of a Family is to define a lexical scope for a particular set of terms.
 This allows an ecosystem of families to exist where some families may have similar or identical terms.
 A family should document what its terms do.

-The tween family definition might look like:
+Pseudo-code example implementation of a Tween family:

     Tween: Family {
       fn fadeIn(...) -> Term